oxysoft/SexyRider/README.md

 ![](Images/cs_LushGreens.png)

 If Bob Ross had been a programmer, this is the color scheme he would have used.
-Sky blues, colors of forestry,  A perfect projection of nature into a technological landscape...
+Sky blues, colors of forestry, the woods and the sun in harmony; A perfect projection of nature into a technological landscape...
 Wow, deep.

 ---